vmitsenko/lottery/README.md

 - Gas and transaction fees are paid by the sender.
 In case of winning, the sender receives 2 * BET - (gas + transaction cost).
 - If 2 * BET > BALANCE - minimum allowed balance => transaction will be declined
-- Contract's minimum ton balance is set to 0.3 TON.
+- Contract's minimum ton balance is set to 0.3 TON (for contract storage)

 ## Messages:
-Contract recieves the following messages:
+Contract can recieve the following messages:
 -   `donation` - top up contract balance
--   `bet` - uses simple random number generation (using randomize_lt)
+-   `bet` - draw the coin using simple random number generator (implemented with the use of `random` and `randomize_lt`)
--   `safe bet` - uses echo contract to complicate the substitution of the seed by validators, gas fees are higher in this case.
-- Safe bet should be at least 0.1 TON
+-   `safe bet` - draw the coin using echo contract to complicate the substitution of the seed by validators, gas fees are higher in this case.
+Safe bet should be at least 0.1 TON to pay for gas.

 ## How to use

 - Switch TON Keeper to testnet
-- Send "bet" or "safe bet" to the main contract
+- Send "bet" or "safe bet" to the main contract address `EQC9aSK1F7md2U8fGRnsvB9hm0IWPs0-wjOeUcnLvzMGBTfE`
 - Track all transactions by the link below: https://testnet.tonscan.org/address/EQC9aSK1F7md2U8fGRnsvB9hm0IWPs0-wjOeUcnLvzMGBTfE
 - Alternatively, use getStats.ts script to see some statistics
+Draws:
+16
+Wins:
+8
+Recent draw = win:
+true
+Recent draw = safe:
+true

 ### Build